 We are at the beginning of a sleep revolution.
-Daily more information is shared, retweeted and pinned on the topic.
+More information is shared, retweeted and pinned on the topic on then daily basis.
 We don’t just sleep to live anymore, we live to sleep.
-We are the “Netflix and Chill” in bed society, the pioneers of incredible products of sleep science, we’ve never been more vegan, more into charcoal or more obsessed with sleep hygiene.

 We have science to thank for this.
 Our relentless advancements have presented us with an incredible opportunity: a world where everyone, everywhere can enjoy the benefits of a good night’s sleep.

 Even if it doesn’t feel that way when it’s 9 o’clock in the morning, you’re on your fourth coffee and competing with your colleagues on how tired you are.
 Whilst it’s easy to fall into that trap, we encourage everyone to remember this: you didn’t have to get up and fend off a saber tooth tiger last night, did you?

 So what was it really like for our forefathers, we wondered…

 You know that feeling you realise you’ve been “de-friended” on Facebook?
 That rush of adrenaline?
 At its most basic form that was to be reserved for the aforementioned sabre tooth tiger encounters.
 Our Ice Age ancestors required the ‘fight or flight’ hormone for survival both day and night.

 With long hours of darkness and nothing to do, you’d have thought Neolithic people would be sleep fiends, but not so.
 Their early beds resembled bird’s nests made from twigs and stone, tucked into the back of caves, and with night-time enemies close by, sleeping was likely to occur in short bursts.